pavsingh7/Matplotlib/README.md

 # Matplotlib and Seaborn

-A collection of resources and notebooks for working in and getting starting with matplotlib and seaborn library in Python.
+> A collection of resources and notebooks for working in and getting starting with matplotlib and seaborn library in Python.

-Matplotlib and Seaborn are two popular data visualization libraries in Python. **Matplotlib** is a plotting library that provides a high-level interface for producing a variety of plots.

-**Seaborn**, on the other hand, is a higher-level library built on top of Matplotlib that provides a more intuitive interface and better visualization style.
+Matplotlib and Seaborn are two popular data visualization libraries in Python. **Matplotlib** is a plotting library that provides a high-level interface for producing a variety of plots. **Seaborn**, on the other hand, is a higher-level library built on top of Matplotlib that provides a more intuitive interface and better visualization style.

 While both Matplotlib and Seaborn provide similar functionality Seaborn provides a more intuitive and aesthetically pleasing approach to data visualization, while Matplotlib provides more control over the plot's appearance and flexibility in customizing the plot.

+**I naturally lean towards using matplotlib often as I am familair with the syntax and customisability - however using Seaborn really does neaten up the code and allow you to effectively create powerful visualisations in fewer steps.**
 ***
 # Notebooks